angrybacon/doomsday-wiki/markdown/chapters/meandeck/sideboards.md

 permanents they can run.
 Some lists may also run discard effects.
 With the printing of Allosaurus Shepherd these decks can bypass a lot of your disruption suite so aiming for a quick combo is pretty key.

+Another example of this combination would be GW Depths.

 #### Oops all Spells